 The Chapo Guide to Revolution (2018)

-Chapo Trap House is a group of political satirists that began as a comedy podcast in March 2016.
+Chapo Trap House is a popular leftist political analysis and satire podcast which began in March 2016.

 Authors: Felix Biederman, Matt Christman, Brendan James, Will Menaker, and Virgil Texas

-Criminality in America’s intelligence agencies, policing agencies, and private security firms is a byproduct of the nation’s corrupt political structure.
-The Chapo Trap House crew provides a smart, funny, socialist critique of power in the US.
+Criminality in America’s intelligence agencies, policing agencies, and private security firms is a byproduct of the nation’s corrupt political structure; Chapo Trap House provides a smart, funny, socialist critique of that corruption.

 “The raucous Dirtbag hilarity of the Chapo crew sometimes masks the fact that they reliably provide some of the most incisive, sophisticated and thought-provoking political analysis found on any platform.
 Their book is as intellectually serious and analytically original as it is irreverent and funny, and it deserves substantial discussion and all of the gushing and angry reactions it will inevitably provoke.”